 THE RICH ARE ALWAYS WITH US

-1932 - **1/2Divorce--still scandalous, risque and o-so progressive in and of itself in 1932--was enough of a subject for entire films back in 1932, even at the already risque and progressive Warner Brothers, so here's novelist Julian (George Brent) pestering newly-divorced rich socialite Ruth Chatterton into marriage.
+1932 - **1/2Divorce--still scandalous, risque and oh-so progressive--was enough of a subject for entire films back in 1932, even at the already risque and progressive Warner Brothers.
+Here novelist Julian (George Brent) pesters newly-divorced (rich) socialite Ruth Chatterton into marriage.
+Ick!
 She wants to have a little fun in Paris first but secretly wants him to come out and pester her, presumably.
-Trouble is, Brent always presumes that is the case, in every role he's ever played, which is why I don't like him on principle--his whole attitude reflects the gateway rationalization of many a stalker.
-Meanwhile, as Chatterton talks on the phone from Paris, her kid sister-like college chum Bette Davis tries to steal Julian away, but in a Midge kind of semi-joking manner that never works, until maybe the very end, (unless the man you're stealing is Frank Sinatra).
+Trouble is, Brent always presumes.
+In every role he's ever played, he ignores women's attempts to evade him, wading in to range, nose first.
+I despise him on principle--his whole attitude reflects the gateway rationalization of many a stalker.
+If he likes you, you're his.
+Your opinion is decided for you.
+You're a girl - you like a man to take charge.
+After all, who are you to bust up a beautiful, inevitable romance?
+Meanwhile, as Chatterton talks on the phone from Paris, her kid sister-like college chum Bette Davis tries to steal Julian away, but in a Midge kind of semi-joking manner that never works in movies, until maybe the very end (unless the man you're stealing is Frank Sinatra).

 What's so fascinating this time around is the idea that ex-married couples can still be friends and look out for each other.
-Ruth's investment broker ex-husband starts losing his clients once he's seen snoozing the night away at ritzy clubs with his energetic, younger Paris Hilton-esque trophy wife.
-So Chatterton comes home and throws her weight around to keep him afloat, rather than marrying the sappy and sacharine Brent, who's fond of purring bad lines like, "Will you think I've fallen out of love with you if I light a cigarette?" like it's the cleverest most sincerely romantic string of words ever uttered.
-Davis' dialogue is, on the other hand, pretty smart, and the issues of marriage and divorce are rather adultly presented.
+Ruth's middle-aged investment broker ex-husband starts losing his clients once he's seen snoozing the night away at the ritzy clibs he's regularly dragged out to by his energetic, younger Paris Hilton-esque trophy wife.
+Chatterton comes back to NYC and throws her weight around to keep his business afloat, rather than marrying the sappy and saccharine Brent, who's fond of purring bad lines like, "Will you think I've fallen out of love with you if I light a cigarette?" like it's the cleverest most sincerely romantic string of words ever uttered.
+Sister Bette Davis' dialogue is, on the other hand, pretty smart, and the issues of marriage and divorce are rather adultly presented.
 Alfred E. Green (BABY FACE) directs with plenty of that old WB pepper but there's only so much you can do with material this thin.
-No sooner has the bitchy new young wife announced on the drive home that she's pregnant but doesn't want to have the baby since it would ruin her figure, for example, she's instantly killed in a car wreck.
-But at least she got to say what everyone's thinking.
+No sooner has the bitchy new young wife announced she's pregnant but doesn't want to keep the baby (since it would ruin her figure), she's instantly killed in a car wreck, but at least she got to say what everyone's thinking.
 Julian would be better off with Davis, but that's not to say Chatterton doesn't have great ditzy appeal; she's the living hybrid stop between Carole Lombard and her mother in MY MAN GODFREY (1936), and I mean that as a compliment.